ShengHuaWu/Vapor3Series/Relationship/README.md

     func deleteHandler(_ req: Request) throws -> Future<HTTPStatus> { ... }
 }
 ```
-These lines create the endpoints of our Pet model, and these endpoints are protected by Bearer authentication.
+These lines create the endpoints of our `Pet` model, and these endpoints are protected by Bearer authentication, which we have already discussed in [the second article of this series](https://medium.com/swift2go/vapor-3-series-ii-authentication-ff17847a9659).
-Since we have already discussed the authentication in [the second article of this series](https://medium.com/swift2go/vapor-3-series-ii-authentication-ff17847a9659), I just skip the implementation of each endpoint and leave it as an exercise.
+In addition, the implementation of each endpoint is left as an exercise.

 Then, open `Category.swift` and add the following lines.
 ```